 The College of Business and Technology at OPSU offers five business degrees: Accounting, Business Administration, Computer Information Systems, Industrial Technology, and Technology with various options in each degree.
 A curriculum of common business core courses is required for all majors in Business, Accounting, and Computer Information Systems.
-This core requires Math and Basic Statistics (Math 1523) or College Algebra (Math 1513) and Principles of Macroeconomics (Econ 2113).
+This core requires Modeling and Basic Statistics (Math 1523) or College Algebra (Math 1513) and Principles of Macroeconomics (Econ 2113).
 These two classes also satisfy general education requirements for mathematics and social/behavioral sciences.
-Two-year degree programs offered include: Associate of Science in Business Administration, Computer Information Systems, Associate of Applied Science in Technology with options in Drafting, Industrial Technology, Metal Technology, Emergency Medical Services, Technology. and a one-year certificate in Wind Energy/Maintenance Technology.
+Two-year degree programs offered include: Associate of Science in Business Administration; Associate of Science in Business Administration with a Computer Information Systems option; Associate of Applied Science in Technology with options in Drafting, Industrial Technology, Metal Technology, Emergency Medical Services, Technology; and a one-year certificate in Wind Energy/Maintenance Technology.